AndreasLeitherer/ai4stem/README.md

     A. Leitherer, B.C.
 Yeo, C. H. Liebscher, and L. M. Ghiringhelli.
     "Automatic Identification of Crystal Structures and Interfaces via Artificial-Intelligence-based Electron Microscopy"  (2023)

+For several examples on how to conduct analysis with ai4stem, the notebooks folder in this repository should be a good starting point.

 ------------------
 ### Installation
 ------------------